Colin-TUE/asdf-scala-cli/README.md

 ### Installing the tool

-Now install the `skopeo` tool provided by the plugin:
+Now install the `scala-cli` tool provided by the plugin:

 ```shell
 asdf install scala-cli latest